papyri/site-docs/checklist.md

 ### <a id="P.Tor.Botti">P.Tor.Botti</a>
 = _L'Archivio demotico da Deir el-Medineh_, ed.
 G. Botti.
 Part 1, Testo; Part 2, Tavole.
 Florence 1967.
 (Mus.Tor.
 I).
 Nos.
 1—45.
 The versos of nos.
 1 and 9 have been reversed in the publication.
 [FLM]

+### <a id="P.Tor.Cat.">P.Tor.Cat.</a>
+= _The Coptic codices of the Museo Egizio, Turin: historical, literary and codicological features_, ed.
+P. Buzi and T. Orlandi.
+Modena 2023.
+(Studi del Museo egizio 4).
+[Online: museoegizio.it](https://shop.museoegizio.it/media/fcp/pdf/The-Coptic-Codices-eBook.pdf)

 ### <a id="P.Tor.Choach.">P.Tor.Choach.</a>
 = _Il Processo di Hermias e altri documenti dell'archivio dei choachiti, papiri greci e demotici conservati a Torino e in altre collezioni d'Italia_, ed.
 P.W.
 Pestman.
 Turin 1992.
 (Mus.Tor.
 VI).
 Nos.
 3—5, 8—9 and 11—12 are Greek; 1—2, 6—7, 10 and 13—14 Demotic.
 There are Greek receipts and dockets to nos.
 2 and 10; a Greek docket to no. 13.
 A few Demotic signs are found on no. 9.